facebook/react/compiler/forget/src/__tests__/fixtures/compiler/error._todo.multi-arrow-expr-export-default-gating-test.expect.md

 ## Error

 ```
-ArrowFunctionExpression must be declared in variable declaration
+[ReactForget] Invariant: ArrowFunctionExpression must be declared in variable declaration (4:9)
 ```